dhutiverma/Credit_Scoring_Model/README.md

-# CodeAlpha Task 1 — Credit Scoring Model
+#  Task 1 — Credit Scoring Model

 ## Objective
 Predict whether an applicant is creditworthy using historical financial information.